Musical Instrument Insurance

 Find Cheap Homeowners Insurance Quotes in Your Area

 Homeowners and renters insurance both cover musical instruments as a part of their personal property protection, but that coverage can be limited.
-While you may be able to make some increases to that coverage, people who own expensive or rare instruments — including musicians, collectors, or even hobbyists — should consider buying separate musical instrument insurance.
+While you may be able to make some increases to that coverage, people who own expensive or rare instruments — such as musicians, collectors or even hobbyists — should consider buying separate musical instrument insurance.

 Should I buy musical instrument insurance?

-Not everyone who owns an instrument needs musical instrument insurance.
-Most people who have either homeowners insurance or a renters insurance policy already have personal property coverage, which will cover their instruments.
+Not everyone who owns an instrument needs to buy separate musical instrument insurance.
+Often ar homeowners insurance or renters insurance policy will already have personal property coverage to cover instruments.

-However, those insurance policies may only cover up to $2,000 in damages to instruments, and depending on the musician or collector, $2,000 might not be enough.
-Anyone with a single instrument or collection of instruments worth more than $2,000 should consider adding an endorsement to their current coverage.
+However, those insurance policies may only cover up to $2,000 in damages, and depending on the instrument, $2,000 might not be enough.
+If you have one or more instruments worth more than $2,000, you should consider adding an endorsement to your current coverage.

-For example, if you own an electric guitar, an amplifier and a state-of-the-art pedalboard, you might need to purchase additional musical instrument insurance, as the total value of your setup would likely exceed your policy's fractional coverage.
+For example, if you own a high-end electric guitar, an amplifier and a state-of-the-art pedalboard, you may want to purchase a musical instrument endorsement, as the total value of your setup likely exceeds your policy's standard coverage.

 If your insurer does not offer an endorsement, or if the value of your music-related belongings surpasses an endorsement expansion, you might need a separate policy.